PostHog/posthog.com/contents/blog/how-and-why-track-your-website-with-posthog.md

 ### 2. Simplify your stack (and get rid of Google Analytics)

 Reducing your stack can have a few overlooked benefits, including greater data consistency.
-No two analytics tools are the same and each can be impacted by adblockers differently — so if you’re using Google Analytics on your website and PostHog on your product then it can be tough to get comparable results.
-This is especially true if you’re self-hosting PostHog, as this enables you to use first-party cookies and [gather up to 50% more data than other analytics tools](/customers/saga).
+No two analytics tools are the same and each can be impacted by adblockers differently – so if you’re using Google Analytics on your website and PostHog on your product then it can be tough to get comparable results.
+This is especially true if you’re self-hosting PostHog – which users such as Saga do in order to [gather up to 50% more data than other analytics tools](/customers/saga).

 Even if data consistency isn’t a concern, there are still plenty of reasons to consider moving away from Google Analytics.
 Recent GDPR rulings within the EU have bought [the legality of Google Analytics](https://isgoogleanalyticsillegal.com/) into question, for example, and prompted many organizations to look for a self-hosted alternative.